rprieto/supersamples/README.md

 `supersamples` is a [Mocha](https://github.com/visionmedia/mocha) reporter that understands [Supertest](https://github.com/visionmedia/supertest) to generate reliable and up-to-date API samples.
 In a nutshell:

 - define concrete request/response examples in your test suite
-- if you need to, use mocks to make sure you control the API reponses
+- if you need to, use mocks to make sure you fully control the API reponses
 - get high-level HTML documentation that's always up-to-date!

 See a live example [over here](http://rprieto.github.io/supersamples).

 *Works with any Node.js `http.Server`, like [Express](https://github.com/visionmedia/express) or [Restify](https://github.com/mcavage/node-restify)*

-## So what does the code look like?
+## So what will my tests look like?

 Nothing special!
 Simply use `supertest` in your test suite, and `supersamples` will generate the request/response documentation for you!